 3. Mei Ramew Products.
 Mei Ramew products comprise crops and food items that are sourced directly from the farmers and are branded by NESFAS to be sold in the urban markets.
 NESFAS takes care of the branding and marketing of these products.
 Pink rice, sticky rice, honey, pineapple jam, perilla seeds, and black sesame seeds are some fast-selling products from their inventory.

 Mawphlang is a beautiful village located in Meghalaya.
 The village is home to the popular Khasi tribe, Khasi Heritage Village, a lush green forest cover which the local people consider sacred, tribal festivals and varied vibrant cultural events.
 Mawphlang is visited by trekkers, and nature lovers from across the country.

-From Delhi, Mumbai, Kolkata, and Bengaluru, Mawphlang is nearly 2,000km, 2,800km, 1,100km and 2,900km away respectively.
-The road network in and around the village is well developed hence you may consider traveling by road from Shillong and other nearby towns and cities.
+From Delhi, Mumbai, Kolkata, and Bengaluru, Mawphlang is nearly 2,000, 2,800, 1,100 and 2,900 km away respectively.
+The road network in and around the village is well developed hence you may consider travelling by road from Shillong and other nearby towns and cities.
 Scroll till the end to find the best travel options and alternatives.

 By Road.
 If you are planning to travel by road to this appetizing food festival then you may either take an inter-state tourist bus or may take your personal vehicle to reach Mawphlang via motorable state and national highways.